zoeyg/public-write-ups/hack-the-box/travel.md

 | Not valid before: 2020-04-23T19:24:29
 |_Not valid after:  2030-04-21T19:24:29
 Service Info: OS: Linux; CPE: cpe:/o:linux:linux_kernel

+Service detection performed.
+Please report any incorrect results at https://nmap.org/submit/ .
+Nmap done: 1 IP address (1 host up) scanned in 64.78 seconds

 ```

-This gives use three hostnames to work with.
+This gives use three hostnames to work with on the web server.

 ## https